 - Blue Rock Lower Shelter: 24’ x 20’ shelterhouse features 4 picnic tables inside and 7 outside, two waist-high grills, fireplace, lights and electric outlets.
 Latrine located within 25 yards.

 - Blue Rock Upper Shelter: 60’ x 20’ shelterhouse features 12 picnic tables, waist-high grill, 2 fireplaces, and latrine within 100 yds.

 - Blue Rock Fire Tower Shelter: 20’ x 24’ shelterhouse features 4 picnic tables, fireplace, lights, electric outlets and restroom within 100 yds.

-The storybook presented along this paved trail changes throughout the year.
+Found along the Black Locust Trail, near the ball courts and beach area, the storybook presented along this paved trail changes throughout the year.
 At the beginning of the trail is a Free Little Library where you can choose to take a book home or leave one for a fellow visitor.